Hamilton County Soil and Water Conservation District

 Drainage Concerns

 Standing water in small swale depressions for less than 48 hours is not necessarily considered a drainage issue.
-If the water is ponding and not causing erosion or sediment runoff into nearby bodies of water then there is not an imminent natural resource concern.
-In fact, allowing the water to stay in place and soak into the ground is providing a service by recharging water resources within an aquifer system that is strained by urban development.
-Furthermore, ponding that does not enter nearby bodies of water is limiting the potential impact of stream bank erosion, pollution, fish kills and more.
-Most ponding or standing water concerns by land owners are not a natural resource concern but more of a land use, aesthetics, or maintenance concern for the property owner.
+If the water is ponding and not causing erosion or sediment runoff into nearby bodies of water, then there is no imminent natural resource concern.
+Allowing the water to stay in place and soak into the ground helps recharge the local groundwater aquifer that is strained by urban development.
+Furthermore, ponding that stays in place and does not enter nearby bodies of water limits the potential impact of stream bank erosion, pollution, fish kills, and more.
+Most ponding or standing water concerns by landowners are not a true natural resource concern, but a land use, aesthetic, or maintenance concern for the property owner.
 While we know standing water can be frustrating, not all temporary standing water is bad.

 Reasons for drainage and ponding circumstances are partially or mostly a result of the following: